WBT-Kenya/Social-Learn-To-Earn-Platform/README.md

 - Create Mongodb Cloud Atlas account .
 Visit https://www.mongodb.com/cloud/atlas/register
 - Configure your application/project to connect with the database for user authentication storage
 - Test using Postman that mongodb is connected to your project.

+## Get the frontend and backend running:
+  - go to WBTK-backend and run: npm start
+  - go to WBTK-frontend and run npm run dev
+  - go to the browser and run localhost:5173